Woman shot by police at condemned home near Gathering Place had ongoing dispute with city

 “I would like punitive and compensatory damages paid to me by all the usurpers, sedionists (sic), domestic terrorists involved in the many crimes against me my family and tribes that have tried to take everything from us and take everything from them as allowed by law,” she wrote in her complaint.

-A judge in April dismissed Burke’s federal lawsuit, which has been appealed.
+A judge in April dismissed Burke’s federal lawsuit.
+The dismissal has been appealed.

 The city of Tulsa has disputed Burke’s claims that she is a member of an American Indian tribe.

-The officer who shot Burke has been placed on leave pending an investigation, the release states.
+The officer who shot Burke has been placed on leave pending an investigation, the Police Department's news release states.
 The Tulsa County District Attorney's Office will determine whether the shooting was justified.